What Is Open Banking?

 To compete — and in some cases, comply with regulations — financial service organizations must adopt open banking initiatives.
 Success is easier, however, when organizations design and deploy solutions that address challenges and requirements holistically.

-Read the Open Banking With Open Source white paper to learn the basics about open banking and the key factors required for success, including the:
+Read the Open Banking With Open Source white paper to learn the basics about open banking, open APIs, and the key factors required for success, including the:

 - Required cultural, IT, and service transformations.